Screening $p$-Hackers: Dissemination Noise as Bait: Model and Asymptotically Optimal Screening Using Dissemination Noise

 \subsubsection{Players and Their Incentives}

 There are three players in the model: a principal, an agent, and a policymaker.
 The \emph{principal} owns the raw dataset, but lacks the ability to analyze the data and cannot influence policy-making norms.
 The principal disseminates a noisy version of the dataset, which we describe below.
-The \emph{agent} uses the disseminated data to propose a policy, $\hat{a}$.
-Think of this as the agent proposing a cause for $Y$, which is then used in a decision about policy.
+The \emph{agent} uses the disseminated data to propose a covariate, $\hat{a}$.
 Finally, a \emph{policymaker} evaluates the agent's proposal on the raw dataset using an exogenous test.
+We think of the agent as proposing an intervention: if this proposal passes, the policymaker will implement a policy that changes $X^{\hat{a}}$ in order to affect the value of $Y$.
+In the background, we implicitly assume that the principal grants the policymaker access to the raw data to conduct the test.
+(In Section \ref{sec:dynamicproblem}, we model the principal periodically noisy versions of the raw data for these tests.
+Such data releases will diminish the principal's ability to screen out $p$-hackers in the future.)

-The policymaker's role is purely passive, and restricted to deciding whether the agent's proposal passes the exogenous test.
-We say that $a$ \emph{passes} if the covariate $X^{a}$ equals the outcome $Y$ in all $N$ observations, that is $Y_{n}=X_{n}^{a}$ for all $1\le n\le N$, and that it \emph{fails} otherwise.
+The policymaker's role is mechanical, and restricted to deciding whether the agent's proposal passes an exogenous test.
+We say that the proposal $a$ \emph{passes} if the covariate $X^{a}$ equals the outcome $Y$ in $M=\left\lfloor \gamma\cdot N\right\rfloor $ out of $N$ observations, and that it \emph{fails} otherwise.
+The parameter $\gamma$ is an exogenous passing threshold with $1/2<\gamma<\psi$.
 The policymaker will adopt a policy proposal if and only if it passes the test on the raw data.
-Passing the test is a necessary but insufficient condition for $a$ to be the true cause of $Y$, for we could have $Y_{n}=X_{n}^{a}$ by random chance.
-So it is possible that a passing proposal still leads to a misguided policy, targeting an incorrect covariate $a\ne a^{*}$.
+Passing the test does not require $a$ to be the true cause of $Y$, for we could have some covariate $a \ne a^*$ where $Y_{n}=X_{n}^{a}$ for at least $M$ observations by random chance.\footnote{There is no reward in our model for disproving a hypothesis.}

 The agent is either a maven (with probability $1-h$) or a hacker (with probability $h$).
-These types of agents differ in their expertise.
-The maven knows that the true specification is either $Y=X^{a^{*}}$ or $Y=X^{a^{\redherr}}$, and assigns them equal probabilities, but the hacker is ignorant about the realizations of $a^{*}$ and $a^{\redherr}$.
-The idea is that the maven uses domain knowledge (e.g., theory about the outcome $Y$) to narrow down the true cause to the set $\{a^{*},a^{\redherr}\}$.
-The hacker, in contrast, is completely uninformed about the mechanism causing $Y$.
+Mavens and hackers differ in their expertise.
+A maven knows that the true cause is either $a^{*}$ or $a^{\redherr}$, and assigns them equal probabilities, but a hacker is ignorant about the realizations of $a^{*}$ and $a^{\redherr}$.
+The idea is that a maven uses domain knowledge (e.g., biological theory about the disease $Y$) to narrow down the true cause to the set $\{a^{*},a^{\redherr}\}$.
+A hacker, by contrast, is completely uninformed about the mechanism causing $Y$.

 The agent's payoffs reflect both a desire for reporting the true cause and a desire for policy impact.
-If the agent proposes $a$ when the true cause is $a^{*}$, then his payoff is
+If a type $\theta$ agent proposes $a$ when the true cause is $a^{*}$, then his payoff is